 [Gusher?]
 Kora asked.

-Eun’s foot snapped up, slapping Peter’s nose with the flat of her instep.
+Eun’s foot snapped up, slapping Peter across the bridge of his nose.
 Peter squawked and stumbled back.

 [Manners.]
 Eun deadpanned.

 The Timekeeper was dressed in an insanely expensive suit—a Desmond Merrion Supreme Bespoke.
-Eun recognized it because she had a passing interest in all things fashion.
+Eun recognized it; she had a passing interest in all things fashion.
 This particular suit, if she remembered correctly, cost nearly fifty thousand dollars.